-Overtraining is a real risk that’s common for those who participate in martial arts.
-The intensity of the sport and the physical demands on the body requires proper recovery, yet this is a component of training many overlook.
-With such a strong focus on maintaining a consistent training schedule, keeping motivation levels high, and enhancing your technique, it can feel unnatural to take a step back.
-However, overtraining leads your body to a harmful state of exhaustion where not only will you cease to see progress, but your performance will decline as a result.
+Overtraining is a real risk.
+The intensity of all combat sports and the physical demands on the body requires proper recovery, yet this is a component of training many of us overlook, or avoid.
+With such a strong focus on maintaining a consistent training schedule, keeping motivation levels high, and making sure we don't miss out on the latest technique, it can feel unnatural to take a step back.
+But every now and then we need to, so we don't push ourselves into an overtrained state.
+Overtraining leads your body to a harmful state of exhaustion where not only will you cease to see progress, but your performance will decline as a result.

-Fatigue is inevitable in combat sports - so how do you know when you’ve pushed yourself too far?
-Below are some signs and symptoms of overtraining:
+Here's a brief run down!
+So how do you know when you’ve pushed yourself too far?
+Below are some signs and symptoms that you might be overtraining: